SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

-\paragraph{Multi-modal Teacher} To enable the transfer of multi-modal knowledge from the teacher model to the student model, we need a fusion-based 3D detector teacher to encode such knowledge.
-Specifically, we adopt the state-of-the-art fusion-based method, \ie, BEVFusion \cite{liu2022bevfusion}, as the teacher in this paper.
-The BEVFusion architecture comprises two branches, as depicted in the top part of Figure~\ref{fig:mainfig}.
+SimDistill is proposed as a flexible multi-modal distillation method, offering the flexibility to select both the teacher model and the student model from diverse methods.
+In the subsequent sections, we present a concrete implementation of SimDistill, employing BEVFusion \cite{liu2022bevfusion} as the teacher model and design the student model based on the camera branch of BEVFusion (BEVFusion-C).
+The architectural layout of SimDistill is depicted in Figure \ref{fig:mainfig}.
+The upper block depicts the configuration of the teacher model, while the lower block represents the student model.
+In both instances, the LiDAR branch and the camera branch workflows are denoted by red and blue arrows, respectively. \paragraph{Multi-modal Teacher} To encode multi-modal knowledge effectively, we adopt the state-of-the-art fusion-based method, \ie, BEVFusion \cite{liu2022bevfusion} as the teacher model.
+Its architecture comprises two branches, as depicted in the top part of Figure~\ref{fig:mainfig}.
 The LiDAR branch follows the standard pipeline of a LiDAR-based detector \cite{yan2018second,yin2021center}.
 It uses SparseConvNet \cite{graham20183d} $En^T_{3D}$ to extract the 3D features, and obtains the BEV features $F^{T}_{L_{bev}}$ through vertical dimension reduction ($\rm Flatten$).
-On the other hand, the camera branch follows the paradigm of BEVDet \cite{huang2021bevdet}, using a 2D feature extractor $En^T_{2D}$ and an efficient projection $\Phi_T$ to transform features from the camera view to the BEV view $F^{T}_{C_{bev}}$.
+On the other hand, the camera branch follows the paradigm of BEVDet \cite{huang2021bevdet}, using a 2D feature extractor $En^T_{2D}$ and an efficient projection $Proj^T$ to transform features from the camera view to the BEV space $F^{T}_{C_{bev}}$.
 Both modalities' features are then embedded in a unified BEV space using a fully-convolutional fusion module $fuse^T$, which produces the fused BEV features $F^{T}_{U_{bev}}$.
 Finally, a detection head $head^T$ predicts the objects' bounding boxes and classes $P^{T}$.
-This process can be formulated as follows: where $L$ and $I$ denotes LiDAR and image input. $T$ and $S$ in the formulations represent the teacher and student models.
+This process is formulated as: where $L$ and $I$ denotes LiDAR and image input. $T$ and $S$ in all formulations represent the teacher and student models.
+The projection $Proj$ will be explained in the following part.